Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 In Scotland, the Scottish Medicines Consortium (SMC) says that you can have nivolumab if your cancer continues to grow while on or after having platinum based chemotherapy.
 You can have it for up to 2 years.

+Everyone is different and the side effects vary from person to person.
 The side effects you have depend on:

 - which drug you have